rapid7/insightconnect-plugins/plugins/pagerduty/help.md

 #### Get On-Call Users

-Get list of on-call users
+This action is used to get list of on-call users

 ##### Input